Nguyễn Văn Hiếu: 1971

-Easter Offensive
+1972

 Following their incompetent handling of the First Battle of Quảng Trị, both Hiếu and the I Corps commander Hoàng Xuân Lãm were relieved.
 Lãm was replaced by Lieutenant general Ngô Quang Trưởng, who succeeded in halting the PAVN advance at the Mỹ Chánh Line.
 Hiếu was replaced by Lieutenant general Lâm Quang Thi.

-Svay Riêng, 1974
+1974

 In 1974, as Deputy Commander of Operations/III Corps, assistant to General Phạm Quốc Thuần, Hiếu applied Blitzkrieg (lightning war) tactics to alleviate the pressure exerted by the PAVN 5th Division originating from Svay Rieng Province in the Parrot's Beak area of Cambodian territory aiming at Đức Huệ base camp.
 Hiếu employed twenty mobile battalions to surround the Parrot's Beak area.
 Secondly, on April 27, he launched 49th Infantry Regiment and 7th Ranger Group through the swamp lands around Đức Huệ towards the Cambodian border, and had Republic of Vietnam Air Force airplanes attack positions of PAVN 5th Division units.
 In the meantime, he relied on two Regional Force battalions belonging to IV Corps to move from Mộc Hóa up north to establish blocking positions on the southwestern edge of the PAVN 5th Division's logistical base and assembly area.
 On 28 April, Hiếu launched eleven battalions into the battleground to conduct preliminary operation in preparation of the main offensive.

 The next morning, three armored squadrons of the III Corps Assault Task Force rushed across the Cambodian border from Gò Dầu Hạ, aiming directly at PAVN 5th Division HQ.
 Meanwhile, a task force composing of infantry and armor of IV Corps, originating from Mộc Hóa, maneuvered across the Cambodian border into the Elephant's Foot area to threaten the retreat of the PAVN 275th Regiment.
 The three armored squadrons continued their three-pronged advance 16 kilometers deep into the Cambodia before they veered south toward Hậu Nghĩa, and helicopters dropped troops unexpectedly on PAVN positions, while other ARVN units conducted rapid operations into the region between Đức Huệ and Gò Dầu Hạ.
 On 10 May, when the last ARVN units returned to their base camp, enemy communications and supplies networks were seriously disrupted.
 The PAVN suffered 1,200 killed, 65 prisoners, and tons of weapons captured; while, due to speed, secrecy and coordination factors of a multi-faced operation, the ARVN suffered less than 100 casualties.